II

 Figures & Tables Tables and figures must be included in the main document, with tables placed after the references and figures placed after the tables.
 Alt text descriptions must be included in the main manuscript file directly under each relevant figure legend.

-Reformat to Innovation In Aging using Livewrite Premium
+Reformat to Innovation in Aging using Livewrite Premium

 Research Letters